Saidiya Hartman: The Promised Lands

-Black people in the Diaspora, with no knowledge of a past, try to imagine a past that is nothing like the harsh present entangled with murder, humiliation, and incarceration.
-Such imaginations include the pre-colonial era of Kings and Queens.
-Rastafarians envision a sort of replica of such a past into the future with calls of the downfall of Babylon and a return to the Promised Land.
-Hartman explains: "The heirs of slaves wanted a past of which they could be proud, so they conveniently forgot the distinctions between the rulers and the ruled and closed eyes to slavery in Africa.
+Hartman explains how Black people in the Diaspora, with no knowledge of their past, try to imagine a past promised land: "The heirs of slaves wanted a past of which they could be proud, so they conveniently forgot the distinctions between the rulers and the ruled and closed eyes to slavery in Africa.
 They pretended that their ancestors had once worn the king's vestments and assumed grand civilization of Asante as their own."
-This, coupled with a longing for belonging only achievable by escaping the brutality of the West's racism and returning to Africa the homeland, led to disbelief and shock when encountering Ghanaians who favored migrating to the U.S. to escape the impoverishment of the present.
-Hartman notes: "African Americans entertained fantasies of return and Ghanaians of departure.
-From where we each were standing, we did not see the same past, nor did we share a common vision of the Promised Land."
-To the Ghanaians, the Promised Land is America, the images heavily circulated in movies, music videos, and more, that tell one story of wealth and prosperity even for Black Americans.
+This led to surprise when encountering Ghanaians who favored migrating to the U.S. to escape impoverishment.
+Hartman notes: "From where we each were standing, we did not see the same past, nor did we share a common vision of the Promised Land."

 Wayward Lives, Beautiful Experiments

 Hartman's work Wayward Lives, Beautiful Experiments: Intimate Histories of Riotous Black Girls, Troublesome Women, and Queer Radicals (2019) explores the lives of various Black women in Harlem and Philadelphia during the 1890s.
-Hartman describes the boundaries of Black life and womanhood through both interracial and intra-racial relationships and examines how Black women's sexuality was policed and constructed within an ideology of criminality at the turn of the twentieth century.
-These "deviant" behaviors are referred to as "wayward" and illustrate how Black women navigate society under surveillance, violence, and partial or conditional citizenship.
-The social life of Black women under surveillance results in these wayward movements being characterized as "illegal".
-These movements serve as an act of resistance against not only the state, but the examination of Black life under the guise of policy researchers, sociologists, and reformers aiming to improve Black women in New York and Philadelphia.
-Hartman asks how to imagine Black womanhood outside of the archive and "the sociological imagination that could only ever recognize her as a problem," invoking Du Bois's famed question in The Souls of Black Folk: "How does it feel to be a problem?"
-Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval critiques the pathologization of Black women's lives by constructing a social space of freedom and "waywardness" as acts of world-making and possibility.
+Hartman describes the boundaries of Black life and womanhood through both interracial and intra-racial relationships and critiques how Black women's sexuality was policed and constructed within an ideology of criminality at the turn of the twentieth century.
+She illustrates how Black women navigate society under surveillance, violence, and partial or conditional citizenship.
+Their movements serve as acts of resistance against not only the state, but the examination of Black life by policy researchers, sociologists, and reformers aiming to "improve" Black women.
+Hartman also writes about the lives that slip from the archive into oblivion and are overshadowed by the figures of white and famous men, like the unnamed Black girl posed as Venus in Thomas Eakins' Photograph 308.